UP-NFTVehicles/nftvehicle/ganache/README.md

   It is required to have created a network in docker as follows:

     $ docker network create --gateway 172.18.1.1 --subnet 172.18.1.0/24 nftvehicleNetwork

+  To see the created network:

+    $ docker network inspect nftvehicleNetwork

 ## Install process
   Using the Dockerfile located in this repository, execute the following steps:

-    * Download this repository in a path in your computer, so-called PATHL
+    * Download this repository in a path in your computer, so-called PATHLBLOCKCHAIN
     * Download ubuntu image:
-      $ docker pull ubuntu
+      $ docker pull ubuntu:23.10

     * Build the ubuntu image in a repository:
-      $ docker build -t ganacheimage  <PATHL>
+      $ docker build -t ganacheimage  <PATHLBLOCKCHAIN>

     * Run ubuntu:
-      $ docker run -it --network nftvehicleNetwork -p 8546:8546 -v <PATHL>:/nftvehicle/ganache  ganacheimage
+      $ docker run -it --network nftvehicleNetwork -p 8546:8546 -v <PATHLBLOCKCHAIN>:/nftvehicle/ganache  ganacheimage

-    * You must intro to the ubuntu instance and install npm:
-      $ sudo apt install nodejs npm

     * Then, go to the ubuntu instance path:
       $ cd /nftvehicle/ganache

-    * Then, Update npm:
-      $ npm update
+    * Change permissions:
+      $ chmod 544 startApp

     * Execute the following command:
       $ ./startApp